TIOGA CITY SLICKER TYRES

 700x32c 420g £25.99(each)

 Tioga’s city slicker tyre is something of an institution.
 Indeed, they were my go-to town rubber, in the late 90s.
-I was delighted to discover they’ve none of their quick, compliant charm.
+I was delighted to discover they’ve lost none of their quick, compliant charm.
 However, though the blend is still very relevant, some modernisation, including a puncture repelling belt, would be welcomed.

 Pros: Quick, compliant and keenly priced.
 Wide choice of sizes.